 Feed Your Pets Right -Roger Mason

 When we shop for our food we shop for his, too.
-Often, expired date beef, pork, chicken and turkey are on sale.
+Often, expired date beef, pork, organ meats, chicken and turkey are on sale.
 You can get very inexpensive varieties of fish, especially when frozen.
 Eggs are too high in cholesterol.
 Like humans, they are not meant to eat dairy foods.
-There are a wide variety of organ meats you can buy including liver, kidneys, gizzards, brains, tripe and other parts.
+There are a wide variety of organ meats you can buy including liver, kidneys, gizzards, brains, tripe heart, and other parts.
 Vary these as much as possible.
 Keep rotating their diet so they get different foods.

 If you were a dog or cat, wouldn't you want to be fed real food instead of chemical filled sub-standard commercial pet food?
 It really is cheap and easy to do this.
 Love your pets.

 Click here to return to the article library.